 There are many games in which two teams compete to get control of a ball (or a puck) by using a stick, and then shoot it into their opponents' net to score a goal.
-Some of these games are played on grass, some on ice, and some on a road or in an empty parking lot.
+Some of these games are played on a pitch, some on ice, and some on a road or in an empty parking lot.
 In some of them players wear running shoes, and in others they wear ice skates, roller skates or flippers.
 In one form players ride unicycles, and in an underwater version called "Octopush" players hit a puck along the bottom of a swimming pool.
 All of these games have one thing in common; they are all forms of hockey.
 But only one of them is played in the Summer Olympic Games, and that's the one you'll read about here.
 Its full name is "field hockey", though it's usually just called hockey.

 The first sport we know of that seems similar to hockey was played in Ancient Egypt over 4,000 years ago.
 There are no records of the modern form of the game until its appearance in English schools in the 18th century, and the formation of hockey clubs in the 19th century, the first of which was formed in 1849 at Blackheath in south-east London.
 During this time the game became popular among British military officers and soldiers, and they introduced it to many of the countries Britain was then colonizing.
 To this day, field hockey is popular in places that were once part of the British Empire, and it is even the National Game of two such countries; India and Pakistan.
 The game is also a popular sport for men and women in parts of Europe, South Africa, and Australia, but in North America and Northern Europe, including Russia and the Scandinavian countries, field hockey's "cousin" ice hockey is a much more popular game.